SAP-samples/cloud-btp-cli-api-codejam/exercises/07-core-services-api-call/README.md

 >
 > See the [Further reading](#further-reading) section at the end of this exercise for links to more information on these topics.

-The simple script [call-entitlements-service-regions-api](../../scripts/call-entitlements-service-regions-api), a link to which is in this directory, will help you do this.
+The simple script [call-entitlements-service-regions-api](../../scripts/call-entitlements-service-regions-api), a link to which is in this directory, is a slightly more robust and repeatable way of invoking the `curl` command above (i.e. you're not using subshells "in flight" to retrieve values from files).
 Like the `generate-password-grant-type` script, it also requires the service key JSON data file (so it can retrieve the value of the `entitlements_service_url` endpoint) ... it also requires the name of the token data JSON file.

 👉 Have [a look at the script](../../scripts/call-entitlements-service-regions-api) if you wish, then invoke it, passing the output to `jq` to prettify it: